teli203/code-adventure-game/README.md

 Acknowledgements
 Special thanks to OpenAI for inspiring this story line to this project and providing valuable resources for learning and development. 🚀✨

-# Choose Your Own Adventure Story🕵️
+# Choose Your Own Adventure Story 🤹‍♀️

 ## Introduction